Anasarfeen123/Celeb_Classifier/README.md

 # Bollywood Celebrity Classifier

-This project is a Bollywood Celebrity Classifier that uses a pre-trained VGG16 model to identify which Bollywood celebrity an uploaded image resembles.
+This project is a Celebrity Classifier that uses a pre-trained VGG16 model to identify which Bollywood celebrity an uploaded image resembles.

 ## Table of Contents
 - [Introduction](#introduction)